-The new, combined hotel and condominium residences, property is the latest in the joint branding of real estate projects we are seeing a lot of these days.
+The new, combined hotel and condominium residences, the property are the latest in the joint branding of real estate projects we see a lot of these days.

 The new Ritz-Carlton is located above the Herzliya Arena Mall right beside the Marina, and the project was conceived and executed by the Tidhar development company.
-It comprises a twelve storey hotel with six floors of private residences on top, all with a roof top swimming pool.
+It comprises a twelve story hotel with six floors of private residences on top, all with a rooftop swimming pool.

-As is the case with most of the condominium buildings that surround the Marina in Herzliya, official zoning for the new residences at the Ritz-Carlton project is designated for vacation living rather than for permanent residence.
-Each owner therefore can officially only reside for a maximum of 180 days each year, and then either rent his/her property out or leave it empty for the rest of the year.
+As is the case with most of the condominium buildings that surround the Marina in Herzliya, the new residences at the Ritz-Carlton project are designated for vacation living rather than for permanent residence.
+Each owner, therefore, can officially only reside for a maximum of 180 days each year, and then either rent his/her property out or leave it empty for the rest of the year.

-It is all very well designing municipal zoning rules to encourage a particular land use, in this case vacation accommodation, but once the properties are built many of their owners often end up wanting to stay in them full time, and it is in the end a shame frankly to deny them the right.
+It is all very well designed.
+Municipal zoning rules to encourage a particular land use, in this case, vacation accommodation, but once the properties are built many of their owners often end up wanting to stay in them full time, and it is, in the end, a shame frankly to deny them the right.

 This issue has simmered but never quite gone over the boiling point, and one suspects the town councils now just look the other way a little bit.
 And if they don’t they certainly should.